 The Board seeks to follow best practice in corporate governance appropriate to the Company’s size and in accordance with the regulatory framework that applies to AIM companies.
 In response to changes in guidance for the corporate governance of quoted companies, the Board has decided to apply and adhere to the Quoted Companies Alliance (QCA) Code.
-Our QCA code page outlines the 10 principles of the QCA code and how we apply each of them.
+Our QCA code page outlines the 10 principles of the QCA code and how we apply each of them, together with the last review date of such arrangements.

 The main features of the Group’s corporate governance arrangements are: